The Writers of Warsaw

 Stefan ‘Wiech’ Wiechecki (1896-1979)

-An author of prose, a satirist and columnist, was known as the ’Homer of Warsaw’s streets.’
-He was known for his humorous columns, rather cruel in their satire, which he signed using his pseudonym ‘Wiech’.
+An author of prose, a satirist and columnist, he was known as the ‘Homer of Warsaw’s streets.’
+Stefan Wiechecki was known for his humorous columns, rather cruel in their satire, which he signed using his pseudonym ‘Wiech’.
 Although he addressed issues pertinent to life in the capital, Wiech’s columns were much awaited and passionately read across all of Poland.
-Drawing on local suburban slang, and enriched here and there with grypsera (prison slang), the specificity of his language has become the object of study of many a linguistic dissertation.
+Drawing on local suburban slang, and enriched here and there with grypsera (prison slang), the specificity of his language has become the object of study of many a linguistics dissertation.

 The evidence witness was a long-time friend, Ms. Wiktoria Komoda, who made the following statement, with, as she herself claimed, a broken heart: